 Though a pixie is relatively low maintenance when it comes to daily styling, you may need to visit the salon more regularly to keep your locks at the right length.
 To add some texture without overdoing it, opt for a spray rather than a pomade—we like R+Co Rockaway Salt Spray (£23).

 But be sure you're comfortable with your face being fully exposed for this look.
 "Remember that your facial features will be more exposed with this cut," warns Jamie.
 "If you have strong features, the shorter the haircut, the more prominent they'll appear."

 Not sure how your waves will behave?
 Aim for the longer end of the short hair spectrum, advises Stevens.
 "Most short haircuts will suit wavy hair, but I would normally say that the shorter the haircut the more the waves will look like Marcel-waves, which can be incredibly aging," he explains.
 "Lean toward something slightly longer—around 4–5 inches all over—to avoid adding years on."

 The best part about short, wavy hair, adds Stevens, is that it's incredibly low maintenance.
 Regrowth won't be as much of a problem, and leaving it to dry naturally will create some fabulous texture.
 "Make sure you've got the right products to tame any fluff and frizz," adds Stevens.

 While most lengths will work on hair with tight curls, Stevens warns that it's key to work with a hairdresser who understands the impact of shrinkage on your lengths.
-"Make sure your hairdresser is on the same page regarding the natural spring in the hair, as the end result in length won't be the same as the length of the cut," he explains.
+"Make sure your hairdresser is on the same page regarding the natural spring in the hair, as the end results in length won't be the same as the length of the cut," he explains.

-"My personal recommendation is to keep hair on the slightly longer side of what you want—it'll naturally spring up a few inches shorter when dry."
+"My personal recommendation is to keep the hair on the slightly longer side of what you want—it'll naturally spring up a few inches shorter when dry."